pnp/script-samples/scripts/spo-update-highlightcontentwebpart-seeall/README.md

 ## Summary

-Recently, I encountered an issue with the "Show Title and Commands" toggle in the out-of-the-box Highlighted Content web part.
+Recently, I encountered an issue with the "Show title and commands" toggle in the out-of-the-box Highlighted Content web part.
 It stopped working on both my development and customer tenant.

 ![ToggleOff](assets/HighlightWebPart.png)

 While awaiting a resolution from Microsoft, I decided to find a workaround.
 That's when the PnP PowerShell cmdlet `Set-PnPPageWebPart` came to the rescue.
 The solution involves updating the **PropertiesJson** property of the web part.